Top 12 application performance monitoring tools Using AI and machine learning for APM

 Real user monitoring best practices

 • Outline goals and strategy.
-RUM has many benefits, but it won't be successful unless the organization has a strategy for how and where it can be used to track users and improve the overall experience.
+RUM has many benefits, but it won't be successful unless the organization has a strategy for how and where it can be used to track users and improve overall experience.

 • Integrate with DevOps processes.
 The ability to capture relevant information about user activity requires code to be injected into an application.
 Having a plan to properly integrate RUM with DevOps processes to make that possible is key.

 • Make sure it's working.
-It's a good idea to periodically validate that the code used to capture RUM metrics is working as expected and that all the required data is properly coming into the monitoring platform.
+It's a good idea to periodically validate that the code used to capture RUM metrics is working as expected and that all the required data is properly feeding into the monitoring platform.

 • Take action on RUM data.
 It's important to act on the data collected.
 Organizations should take whatever actions are necessary to improve UX based on the data.